Best budget turntables 2025: Ace, accessible record players that’ll spin your vinyl for head-turningly cheap

 If you’re looking for your first turntable, not only would this look great as part of your setup, but it sounds well above average.
 It's also rugged and built to last, won’t cost you the earth.
 It comes highly recommended if you're looking for a quality record player on a budget.

-Read our full Pro-Ject Primary E review
+Read more: Pro-Ject Primary E review

 House Of Marley Stir It Up